Systems analyst: job description

 They are also responsible for user training and feedback.
 Travel is a key feature of the job as the majority of work is undertaken at clients' premises.

 - IT/software consultancy firms

 - The Civil Service

 - Service industries

 Self employment is possible for individuals with several years' relevant experience.

-Jobs are advertised by careers services and recruitment agencies, and in local/national newspapers and specialist publications including Computing and TARGETjobs IT.
-The internet is also a good source of vacancy information.
+Jobs are advertised online, by careers services and recruitment agencies, and in local/national newspapers and specialist publications including Computing and TARGETjobs IT & Technology.

 Arts and humanities graduates (with 2.1 degrees) should be able to demonstrate their interest in computers and IT, and a postgraduate IT conversion course can be useful.
 Employers often require candidates to meet high standards in programming aptitude tests.